Finding the Root Cause of Elevated Latencies in a Microservice Architecture#

 ../_images/example_notebooks_gcm_rca_microservice_architecture_27_0.png

 The attributions indicate that Caching Service is the main driver of high latency in Website which is expected as we perturb the causal mechanism of Caching Service to generate an outlier latency in Website (see Appendix below).
-Attributions to Customer DB and Product Service can be explained by misspecification of causal models.
-First, some of the parent-child relationships in the causal graph are non-linear (by looking at the scatter matrix).
-Second, the parent child-relationship between Caching Service and Product DB seems to indicate two mechanisms.
+Interestingly, Customer DB has a negative contribution, indicating that it was particularly fast, decreasing the outlier in the Website.
+Note that some of the attributions are also due to model misspecifications.
+For instance, the parent child-relationship between Caching Service and Product DB seems to indicate two mechanisms.
 This could be due to an unobserved binary variable (e.g., Cache hit/miss) that has a multiplicative effect on Caching Service.
 An additive noise cannot capture the multiplicative effect of this unobserved variable.

 In the previous scenario, we attributed a single outlier latency in Website to services that are nodes in the causal graph, which is useful for anecdotal deep dives.
 Next, we consider a scenario where we observe a permanent degradation of latencies and we want to understand its drivers.
 In particular, we attribute the change in the average latency of Website to upstream nodes.